Health Sciences (transferminor) Semester 2

 The course Economic Evaluation in Healthcare provides an understanding of the basic principles of health economic evaluation (in particular cost-effectiveness analysis) in the context of welfare economics.
 It will help the student understand the various approaches to economic evaluation together with their strengths and weaknesses.
 An in-depth assessment is made of available methods (cost-minimization, cost-effectiveness, cost-utility, cost-benefit) and the development of skills such as performing a critical appraisal of published economic evaluations, designing an economic evaluation study, and developing a (simple) health economic model.

 4th Quartile (Taught in Dutch)

-In any case you need have to completed 120 EC’s from your current related bachelor’s studies before starting this transfer minor.
-You need to provide a recent grade overview signed by the institute you currently studying at.
-Without this information your application will not be processed.
+To enter this transfer minor, you need to have completed 120 EC’s from your current bachelor program.
+Besides, you need to provide a recent grade overview which is signed by the institute you are currently studying at.
+Without this information your application cannot be processed.

 201700037 (5 EC): Exam